Free Missouri Public Records (Search Information Databases)

 Access Missouri Records: warrants, divorce and marriage, arrests, driver's license, and all public records.

-Missouri free public records are drawn from different public agencies and include data such as criminal records, vital records, court records, and inmate records.
+Missouri public records are drawn from different public agencies and include data such as criminal records, vital records, court records, and inmate records.
 The state has the mandate to provide its residents the right to access and scrutinize, and reproduce millions of free public records within the state’s record systems.

 A Missouri public record as stated in Mo.
 Rev. Stat. § 610.010.6 is defined as any document that is produced by a government agency, whether electronic or written.1